shnarazk/LubySequence/memo.typ

   last = n
   text(fill: clr, str(n) + ", ")
 }

+As you see, the Luby value is equal to two powered by a local index in a segment.
+So we can define Luby sequence in another form.

 === Luby state `S`
 #figure(caption: [The definition of Luby Status `S`])[